readthedocs/readthedocs.org/docs/development/front-end.rst

 Getting Started
 ---------------

-You will need a working version of Node and NPM to get started.
+You will need a working version of Node (tested with ``v10.16.0``) and NPM to get started.
 We won't cover that here, as it varies from platform to platform.

 To install these tools and dependencies::